lemonce/lemonce.net/source/docs/lemoncase2/instructionkeyword.md

 }

-//This is a sub process which can be named with different keywords(except 'main'). process anyname(){
+//This is a sub process which can be named with different keywords without special characters (except 'main'). process anyname(){

 }